-Select Health covers cryoablation for treatment of renal cell carcinoma in limited clinical circumstances.
+SelectHealth covers cryoablation for treatment of renal cell carcinoma in limited clinical circumstances as routine use of this therapy is considered unproven when compared to alternative standard therapies.

-Conditions for which coverage of cryoablation therapy in the treatment of renal cell carcinoma are allowed include (any one of the following criteria):
+Conditions for which coverage of cryoablation therapy in the treatment of renal cell carcinoma are allowed include (ANY one of the following criteria):

-- 1. Patients, who in the opinion of their surgeon and primary care provider, could not tolerate a partial/total nephrectomy due to other underlying chronic medical conditions; or - Patients with reduced renal function identified by a glomerular filtration rate ≤ 60 ml/min, serum creatinine ≥ 2.0, with a BUN-to-creatinine ratio < 20/1; or - 3.
-Patients who have an increased risk of complications associated with other therapies or who have other medical co-morbidities; or - 4.
+- 1. Patients, who in the opinion of their surgeon and primary care provider, could not tolerate a partial/total nephrectomy due to other underlying chronic medical conditions; or - 2.
+Patients with reduced renal function identified by a glomerular filtration rate ≤ 60 ml/min, serum creatinine ≥ 2.0, with a BUN-to-creatinine ratio < 20/1; or - 3.
+Patients who are symptomatic from the tumor and have a poor long-term predicted survival outcome due to metastatic renal cancer or other medical co-morbidities; or - 4.
 Patient's renal mass is less than or equal to 3 cm.